 Finland’s national climate policy

-The key pillar of Finland’s climate policy is the national Climate Act.
-The new Climate Act that entered into force on 1 July 2022 lays down new emission reduction targets for 2030 and 2050 and updates the reduction target for 2050.
+The key pillar of Finland’s climate policy is the national Climate Act, which lays down emission reduction targets for 2030, 2040 and 2050.

 The impact of the Act on guiding policies and actions is based on the climate policy planning system.
 Annual Climate Reports are published to monitor the achievement of the targets and adequacy of the measures.